Arpitpatidar00/College-EduSphere/README.md

 ## Overview

-EduSphere a social media platform designed for students and colleges to connect, share achievements, participate in hackathons, and exchange valuable resources.
-The platform facilitates interaction between students of the same college and across different institutions.
+EduSphere is an interactive, feature-rich social media platform designed specifically for colleges and students.
+This platform enables verified colleges to connect, engage, and interact with their students while also facilitating inter-college networking.
+The project aims to create a collaborative digital ecosystem where students can build relationships, participate in various events, and enhance their academic and career opportunities.

 ## Features